Run CIAO tasks from the ds9 Analysis menu

-- Histograms: create spectra, lightcurves, and radial profiles, for example.
+- Histograms: create spectra, lightcurves, and radial profiles.

 - Detect: run source detection tools on images.

-- Sherpa: extract and fit spectra or fit 2D image.
+- Sherpa: extract and fit spectra, 2D images, or radial profiles.

 - Image Processing: adaptive smooth (including csmooth), adaptive bin, smooth (various kernels), non-linear filtering (median), fill in where sources have been removed (dmfilth), and more options.